Andrew Crofts (author)

-Andrew Crofts (born 1953) based in England is a ghostwriter.
-In 2014 he published a memoir, Confessions of a Ghostwriter (Friday Project).
-Although the book is filled with anecdotes about the ghostwriting profession, the Daily Telegraph noted that "when it comes to famous clients, he is as silent as Jeeves".
+Andrew Crofts (born 1953) is a British ghostwriter.
+In 2014, he published a memoir, Confessions of a Ghostwriter (The Friday Project).
+Although the book contains anecdotes about the ghostwriting profession, The Daily Telegraph noted that "when it comes to famous clients, he is as silent as Jeeves".

-Early days and development of his career
+Early life and career

-Born in 1953 in England, Crofts was educated at Lancing College.
+Crofts was born in 1953 in England and educated at Lancing College.

-Moving to London at 17, Crofts took a variety of jobs as he struggled to establish himself as a freelance writer, (including a stint running a modelling agency in London's Bond Street), while submitting work to every kind of magazine and publisher.
-For a number of years he worked as a freelance business journalist and then a travel writer, spending a great deal of his time in the Far East, the Caribbean and the South Pacific.
+He moved to London at the age of 17 and took a variety of jobs to support himself while establishing a career as a freelance writer; this included a stint running a modelling agency in Bond Street.
+During this time, he submitted work to various magazines and publishers.
+For a number of years, he worked as a freelance business journalist and later as a travel writer, spending time in the Far East, the Caribbean, and the South Pacific.

-In 2006 his name was linked to a book by the winner of Big Brother, Pete Bennett, who wrote about his childhood and the problems of having Tourette syndrome in Pete-My Story (HarperCollins).
+In 2006, his name was linked to a book by the Big Brother winner Pete Bennett, who wrote about his childhood and Tourette syndrome in Pete: My Story (HarperCollins).

-In 2007 thriller writer Robert Harris quoted Crofts's ghostwriting book at the start of every chapter of his bestselling The Ghost.
-The book was subsequently filmed by Roman Polanski, with Ewan McGregor playing the ghostwriter.
-Crofts, in turn, has commented that The Ghost was "a gift from the gods.
+In 2007, the thriller writer Robert Harris quoted Crofts's ghostwriting book at the start of every chapter of his bestselling novel The Ghost.
+The book was subsequently adapted into a film by Roman Polanski, with Ewan McGregor playing the ghostwriter.
+Crofts commented that The Ghost was "a gift from the gods.
 Harris did us all a huge favour."

-Crofts' ghostwriting career has involved writing for dictators, politicians, arms dealers and billionaires, and visits to palaces and tax havens in Monaco and Bermuda.
+Crofts's ghostwriting career has involved writing for dictators, politicians, arms dealers, and billionaires, as well as visits to palaces and tax havens in Monaco and Bermuda.
 His experiences led to Secrets of the Italian Gardener, a novel set inside a dictator's palace during the Arab Spring, narrated by the dictator's ghostwriter.
-The same ghostwriter features in a second novel by Crofts, What Lies Around Us, this time becoming embroiled in the American celebrity political scene when paid a million dollars by a Silicon Valley billionaire to ghost the autobiography of a Hollywood superstar.
+The same character features in a second novel by Crofts, What Lies Around Us.
+In this sequel, the narrator becomes embroiled in the American celebrity political scene when paid a million dollars by a Silicon Valley billionaire to ghostwrite the autobiography of a Hollywood superstar.

-Crofts' fees are substantial, reputed to average six figures.
-He has said that, because a ghostwriter has no need to invent plots or do lengthy research, "it is perfectly feasible to produce four books a year."
+Crofts's fees are substantial, reputed to average six figures.
+He has said that because a ghostwriter has no need to invent plots or do lengthy research, "it is perfectly feasible to produce four books a year."